dtl184/IRL_ASP_Baseline/README.md

 $$\pi(a\mid s) = \frac{\exp(Q(s,a))}{\Sigma_{a} \exp(Q(s,a))}$$

-The system identifies "informational gaps" where the unconstrained agent's visitation frequency is high, but the expert's is zero.
+The algorithm then identifies candidate violation state-action pair, where the unconstrained agent's visitation frequency is high, but the expert's is zero.
 A candidate violation $c^*$ is selected as:

 $$c^* = \arg\max_{(s,a) \notin \mathcal{T}_{ex}} D_{sa}(s, a)$$

-### 3. Symbolic Induction (Logic Bridge)
+### 3. Symbolic Induction
-Once a candidate $c^*$ is identified, it is featurized into logical atoms.
-We use **ILASP** to find a hypothesis $H$ that explains why the candidate is a violation while the expert's moves are not:
+Once a candidate $c^*$ is identified, we  We use **ILASP** to find a hypothesis $H$ that explains why the candidate is a violation while the expert's moves are not:

 $$B \cup H \models E^+ \quad \text{and} \quad B \cup H \not\models E^-$$